 If, exceptionally, an SAO believes they need more time to provide a certificate, they should write to the CCM or CET before the normal certificate time limit to request an extension and explain why it is needed.
 The CCM or CET may, for example, consider allowing more time during a merger or acquisition situation or where there is some other major change affecting the company, its systems or the personnel who are key to the systems and governance.

 It may be that the SAO may be unable to provide the certificate for personal reasons such as a death in the family, illness or hospitalisation.

-Any decision to allow more time cannot be taken by the CRM or CET in isolation.
-The CRM or CET will consider each request on its own merits and, to ensure consistency, must discuss any proposed extension with:
+Any decision to allow more time cannot be taken by the CCM or CET in isolation.
+The CCM or CET will consider each request on its own merits and, to ensure consistency, must discuss any proposed extension with:

 - their Deputy Director in Large Business, or